-10. Three Percent Clause
+10. Three Percent Clause -

 - a.
 The 3% Clause has its roots in Act 182 which states that "Of the thirty per centum, three per centum of the faculty may be granted full professorships on the basis of other qualifications than the doctorate...".
-The clause was designed to recognize, through promotion to the rank of Full Professor, faculty members who have made an extraordinary contribution to the discipline, community, and the university without acquiring the terminal degree.
-In order to be eligible for this promotion, the applicant must clearly document unique and remarkable contributions which have made a significant regional, national or international impact. - b.
+The clause was designed to recognize, through promotion to the rank of Full Professor, faculty members who have made an extraordinary contribution, primarily in teaching, to the discipline, community, and the university without acquiring the terminal degree. - b.
 Procedures for the submission of the application dossier will be the same as for all other applicants for promotion (see Section III), with the only difference being that, in addition to meeting all of the conditions and criteria for full professor, exceptionality of achievement and recognition will be substituted for the terminal degree.
-The applicant must meet all other criteria for promotion to Full Professor in addition to the notable contributions that have resulted in national or international acclaim. - c.
-The following are some examples of exceptional accomplishment: - i.
-Invited/elected executive position of a professional organization with national/international impact. - ii.
-Clinician, visiting scholar, or director of a seminar with national /international impact. - iii.
-Producer, director, or performer in a creative and/or repertory work having national/international impact. - iv.
-Primary editor or author of journals and books in their discipline. - v.
-Regional, national, or international honors or awards presented for unique contributions to a discipline.
+The applicant must meet all other criteria for promotion to Full Professor.